promisegrid/grid-poc/x/sim1/README.md

    connections.
 2. The kernel maintains multiple persistent TCP connections between the nodes.
 3. Message flow:
-   - Agent1 sends a "hello from agent1" request every second via its outbound connection.
-   - Agent3 sends a "hello from agent3" request every second via its outbound connection.
+   - Each agent sends a "hello from <agent_name>" message every second via its outbound connection.
-   - Agent2 receives requests on the accepted TCP connections and sends a "hello back from agent2" response using the same connection that was used to receive the request.
+   - Upon receiving a "hello from" message, the agent replies with a message "hello back from <agent_name> to <sender name>" using the same connection.
-   - Agents receive responses on the connection they used to send the request and print them to stdout.
+   - Agents print to stdout any message that does not trigger a reply.

 ## Running the Simulation